 An easy recipe for the holiday with minimum fuss, making a coquito is as simple as placing the ingredients in a blender.
 Giving it a blitz, adjust for any spices and rum.
 Chill in the fridge for at least 2 hours and then serve.

 I used my sugar free condensed milk to make this.
 The link for this recipe is here: Sugar Free Condensed Milk

-Sip carefully as it can be quite strong and Feliz Navidad!
+Sip carefully as it can be quite strong and Feliz Navidad to you all!

 Before you start enjoying a glass or two, follow the guide to low carb alcohol so you stay on track.

 The traditional Coquito is made with Pureto Rican rum but you can use any white rum you can find.
-I use delicious St Lucia white rum, but I’m rather spoilt for rum here!
+I often use delicious St Lucia rum, but I’m rather spoilt for rum here!